Murder of Meredith Kercher: Arrest

 After his fingerprints were found at the crime scene, along with DNA traces, Guede was extradited from Germany; he had said on the internet that he knew he was a suspect and wanted to clear his name.

 Trial

 Guede opted for a fast-track trial, held in closed session with no reporters present.
 He told the court that he had gone to Via della Pergola 7 on a date arranged with Kercher, after meeting her the previous evening.
 Two neighbours of Guede's, foreign female students who were with him at a nightclub on that evening, told police the only girl they saw him talking to had long, blonde hair.
-Guede said Kercher had let him in the cottage around 9 pm.
+Guede said Kercher had let him in the cottage around 9:00 p.m.
 Sollecito's lawyers said a glass fragment from the window found beside a shoeprint of Guede's at the scene of the crime was proof that Guede had broken in.